scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 7 AP
 - **Range:** 10
 - **Duration:** 1 minute
+- **Damage Type:** bludgeoning

-You create a spiraling mass of wind on a tile in range.
-Any creature that moves adjacent to the Whirlwind must make a strength save against your spellcasting, on failure they are pushed back 2 tiles stopping if a creature or object is in the way.
-If they are stopped they take 1 wound in damage.
-Any mundane projectile firing through or adjacent to the whirlwind must roll a wound die, missing on wound.
+You create a spiraling mass of wind covering a 3x3 tile area centered on a point in range.
+Any creature that enters the wind for the first time this round or starts their turn there makes a strength save against your spellcasting roll.
+On success they are pushed 2 tiles away from the wind and take 1 wound in bludgeoning damage.
+Any mundane projectile firing through the whirlwind rolls a wound die, missing on wound.

-For the duration starting on the next turn, you may move the Whirlwind up to 2 tiles once per turn.
+For the duration, starting on your next turn you may move the Whirlwind up to 3 tiles once per turn.

-The Whirlwind increases in size, increasing its area by 1 for every level above 2nd.
+The area of the whirlwind increases by 2 for every level above 2nd.
+When cast at 5th level and above the whirlwind can damage buildings and can push large, heavy objects, such as barrels or carts.

 ___
 #### Mass Web